 - speech and communication

 Think our program could benefit you?
 Please complete and return the Adult Pre-Assessment form.
-The form can be sent by email, fax, mail, or drop-off.
-Visit our Contact Us page for our contact information.Download Adult Pre-Assessment Form
+The form can be sent by email to email@example.com, mail, or drop-off at 1646 Henderson Hwy – Winnipeg, MB R2G 1N7.Download Adult Pre-Assessment Form

 Our Conductor’s will review the assessment and will call you to schedule an assessment appointment.